My STRENGTH Journey

 “I didn’t want to be big, I just wanted more and more strength.”

-“I would only workout with a full body plastic sweatsuit on that was under my sweatshirt and sweatpants.”
+“I would do all my workouts with a full body plastic sweatsuit on that was under my sweatshirt and sweatpants.”

 I Was Doing It All Wrong